imarg3/bulk-mail-sender/README.md

 >java -version

+## Requirements

+You should have proper SMTP configuration in place in order to send emails.
+To test your SMTP server working, run command:

+>telnet smtp.host.in 25

+Change your SMTP hostname instead of *smtp.host.in* & verify port *25* as well.

-## Change configuration setting in config.properties as per your mail server :
+Now, create configuration setting file, eg., config.properties as per your mail server and provide proper details below:

 - fromMailID (From Email ID)
 - host (SMTP Server Host name)
 - port (SMTP Server Port)